 DGC faculty will provide each student with an "Approved", "Approved with Conditions", or "Denied" evaluation rating at each gate.
 Students receiving an "Approved" rating successfully pass through a gate and may continue in the program in good standing.
 Students receiving an "Approved with Conditions" rating will be allowed to pass through a gate contingent upon engaging/completing the conditions outlined by the DGC faculty.
-Students receiving a "Denied" rating will be referred for Student Remediation and not be allowed to enroll in or matriculate through DGC coursework until the remedial plan has been successfully completed.
+Students receiving a "Denied" rating may be referred for Student Remediation and not be allowed to enroll in or matriculate through DGC coursework until the remedial plan has been successfully completed.
+A Professional Development Hold will be placed on the students account until conditions related to a gate decision have been satisfied as determined by DGC faculty.
 Results of PDG evaluations are provided to students in writing and considered academic decisions.
 To this end, students may appeal results of a formal PDG evaluation/academic decision at any gate by following the Academic Grievance Policy.